Pilot-Wave Simulator: Exact Classical Sampling from Ideal and Noisy Quantum Circuits up to Hundreds of Qubits: Conclusions

 In this work, we introduced a~novel classical sampling algorithm that combines the frameworks from~\cite{pilot-wave-sim-2, bravyiHowSimulateQuantum2022} with tensor network contraction techniques, and showed that this algorithm can be naturally extended to incorporate realistic noise models, enhancing its relevance for studying contemporary quantum devices.
 This new approach is particularly well-suited for efficiently producing samples from the output of structured, non-random quantum circuits, a~regime where methods like rejection sampling often struggle.

+We emphasize that the method should be understood as an exact sampling layer on top of a~tensor-network amplitude backend.
+It does not reduce the cost of a~single tensor-network contraction, and its practical advantage is expected mainly for shallow, sparse, structured circuits where the required prefix amplitudes remain tractable.
+In the noisy case, the low-overhead implementation relies on noise channels admitting a local-submonomial Kraus representation, such as the depolarizing and amplitude-damping channels used in our experiments.

-Through extensive numerical experiments, our simulator effectively handles QAOA circuits of up to $476$ qubits at depth $p=1$ and $49$ qubits at depth $p=3$, significantly surpassing the capabilities of existing classical methods such as rejection sampling, especially for circuits with highly non-uniform output distributions.
+Through extensive numerical experiments, our simulator effectively handles QAOA circuits of up to $476$ qubits at depth $p=1$, $100$ qubits at depth $p=2$ and $49$ qubits at depth $p=3$, significantly surpassing the capabilities of existing classical methods such as rejection sampling, especially for circuits with highly non-uniform output distributions.

 We specifically explored the Quantum Approximate Optimization Algorithm (QAOA), highlighting several key insights.
 Our findings confirm and extend previous observations that QAOA circuits produce pseudo-Boltzmann distributions, demonstrating that deeper circuits lead to lower effective temperatures and thus enhance sampling from lower-energy states.
 Importantly, we quantified how the probability of finding the ground state decreases exponentially with problem size, underscoring limitations of shallow-depth QAOA for practical optimization tasks at large scales.